MLChain/mlchain-plugin-daemon/cmd/commandline/plugin/templates/python/GUIDE.md

-## User Guide of how to develop a Dify Plugin
+## User Guide of how to develop a Mlchain Plugin

 Hi there, looks like you have already created a Plugin, now let's get you started with the development!

 ### Choose a Plugin type you want to develop

-Before start, you need some basic knowledge about the Plugin types, Plugin supports to extend the following abilities in Dify:
+Before start, you need some basic knowledge about the Plugin types, Plugin supports to extend the following abilities in Mlchain:
 - **Tool**: Tool Providers like Google Search, Stable Diffusion, etc. it can be used to perform a specific task.
 - **Model**: Model Providers like OpenAI, Anthropic, etc. you can use their models to enhance the AI capabilities.
-- **Endpoint**: Like Service API in Dify and Ingress in Kubernetes, you can extend a http service as an endpoint and control its logics using your own code.
+- **Endpoint**: Like Service API in Mlchain and Ingress in Kubernetes, you can extend a http service as an endpoint and control its logics using your own code.

 Based on the ability you want to extend, we have divided the Plugin into three types: **Tool**, **Model**, and **Extension**.